mattermost/docs/source/help/apps/desktop-changelog.rst

 - App window doesn't save "floating" app position.
 - Windows 7: Sometimes the app tries to render the page inside the app instead of in a new browser tab when clicking links.
-- Windows 10: Incorrect task name in Windows 10 startup list.
+- Windows 10: Incorrect task name in Windows 10 start-up list.

 Mac
 ^^^^^^^^^^^^^